 And opened one side of it so there is plenty of light coming in just not direct sun.

 That is it for this branch.
-We will have to make sure to check on it regularly.
-Once we see some green leaves starting to grow we will remove the paper bag and make a whole in the plastic bag.
-Once there are more than a few inches of growth and the grafting looks successful we can remove the paper bag completely.
-Then we will give the tree a few more months to grow before removing the tape.
+Make sure to check on it regularly.
+Once some green leaves starting to grow remove the paper bag and make a hole in the plastic bag.
+Once there are more than a few inches of growth and the grafting looks successful remove the paper bag completely.
+Then give the tree a few more months to grow before removing the tape.

 We used the same method of grafting on the trunk of this same tree…